denten/denten.github.io/_includes/CV/06-talks.md

 ## Selected Talks, Workshops & Conferences

+- "The Limits of Machine Translation," keynote address at the Kyungpook National University International Symposium on Human-AI Collaboration, on July 17 2025.
 - "Narrative Intelligence," lecture by invitation to the Ethics Seminar, Department of Philosophy at St. Joseph's University on April 15, 2025; Language and Intelligence seminar, University of Sarajevo, Faculty of Philosophy June 3, 2025; Forms of Intelligence seminar,